 Insomnia was touted as being one of Robin Williams’s breaks away from cute, mushy films and taking on of new dark, sinister roles – see also Who Killed Smoochie?
 (2002) and One Hour Photo (2002), which all came out within the space of a few months.
 Robin Williams is not too bad – notably he employs the soft gooey persona he has used through several recent films which, when transplanted into a psycho role like this, has sinister effect.
 Christopher Nolan also gets fair performances from the likes of Hilary Swank and Nicky Katt.
 Only the fine and underrated Maura Tierney is written off in a forgettable role.
 (Unlike the original, Al Pacino does not end up sleeping with her, although there is a scene where she inexplicably ends up asleep on his bed without any explanation as to what she is doing there, which gives the impression that such a scene has been cut).

 Subsequently, Christopher Nolan went onto reinvigorate the Batman movie franchise with Batman Begins (2005), The Dark Knight (2008) and The Dark Knight Rises (2012).
-He also directed the original likes of The Prestige (2006) about rival Victorian stage magicians, the mind-bending Inception (2010) about dream espionage, the space exploration film Interstellar (2014) and the non-genre War film Dunkirk (2017).
+He also directed the original likes of The Prestige (2006) about rival Victorian stage magicians, the mind-bending Inception (2010) about dream espionage, the space exploration film Interstellar (2014). the non-genre War film Dunkirk (2017) and the SF film Tenet (2020).
 He has also produced Man of Steel (2013), Transcendence (2014), Batman V Superman: Dawn of Justice (2016) and Justice League (2017).

 (Nominee for Best Supporting Actor (Robin Williams) and Best Supporting Actress (Maura Tierney) at this site’s Best of 2002 Awards).